Find out which countries are welcoming US tourists back - KRDO

 Ireland

 UPDATE: US travelers are still allowed to visit Ireland, but recent restrictions on movement could make it a very limited vacation.
-You must finish a 14-day quarantine upon arrival and fill out a “passenger locator form.”
+New requirement: You must present a negative Covid-19 PCR test result taken within the previous 72 hours to enter; you can take a second test after five days.
+If it’s negative, restrictions are relaxed.
+Additional info: Irish government travel page.

 Jamaica

-Jamaica requires completion of an online “travel authorization” and the possibility of being tested upon arrival.
-All passengers arriving from the United States 12 or older are required to upload negative Covid-19 test results to receive travel authorization.
+Jamaica requires completion of an online travel authorization form and the possibility of being tested upon arrival.
+All passengers arriving from the United States 12 or older are required to upload negative Covid-19 test results to get travel authorization.
 The test date must be within less than 10 days of arrival.
-Read the website’s requirements carefully as it has explicit instructions about taking tests and where you can go.
+Read the website’s requirements closely; it has explicit instructions on taking tests and where you can go.
+More details: US Embassy in Jamaica.

 Kenya

-Note: UPDATE: Visitors 11 and older to these sun-kissed islands must have a negative Covid-19 PCR test result no more than five days old before arrival.
-Once you have the negative result, you can apply for a Bahamas Travel Health Visa here, where you must opt in for Covid-19 health insurance.
-You must also take a rapid test on day 5 unless you’re leaving.
-Get updates on the islands’ travel website and on the US Embassy website.
-UPDATE: US citizens must complete an online form and submit it 24 hours before travel, the US Embassy says.
-You must present a valid negative Covid-19 PCR test result, taken within 72 hours of arrival.
-As the US is designated a high-risk country, you must still quarantine at an approved hotel or resort until you get a second test and negative result.
-You must also wear an electronic tracking bracelet.
-Find out more at the Visit Barbados website.